afska/gba-link-connection/README.md

 ## Usage

-- Include the `lib/` folder in your project's include directory, and use the library you want (e.g. [LinkCable.hpp](lib/LinkCable.hpp)).
-Refer to its comments for instructions.
+- Copy the `lib/` folder into your project's `include` directory and include the library you need, such as [LinkCable.hpp](lib/LinkCable.hpp).
+For initial instructions and setup details, refer to the big comment block at the beginning of each file, the documentation included here, and the provided examples.
 No external dependencies are required.
 - Check out the [examples](examples) folder.
 	* Builds are available in [Releases](https://github.com/afska/gba-link-connection/releases).
 	* They can be tested on real GBAs or using emulators.